DanielFleace1/DanielFleace1/README.md

-Self-taught software developer looking for a full-time job as a full-stack developer!
+Self-taught software engineer looking for a full-time job as a full-stack developer!

 Comfortable with:
 -